 5) Earn your point-by’s

-You do not want to be overly aggressive on track, The only HPDE trophy I’ve ever seen is a flatbed truck.
-But there are times where you need to press the issue with a leading car.
+You do not want to be overly aggressive on track, scraping bumper paint off every car that makes you wait more than one corner.
+The only HPDE trophy I’ve ever seen is a flatbed truck with a partially disassembled car on it’s back.
+However, some aggression has a place.
+There are times where you need to press the issue with a leading car that may be ignoring tip #6.
 Time and time again (mimicking the fast lane on the turnpike) I see a slow car in the lead with another car trailing them, and a dozen cars stacked up behind the second position car.
 That second car thinks “Car #1 knows I’m here, once they let me by I’ll let the faster cars behind me by.” …but it’s not always that simple.

 If you are the second car in a train of cars and the lead car is not giving you a point-by, you have three main options: